Integration questions in separably good characteristics

-It remains to show the last point of Theorem \ref{generalisation_Deligne}, which is a generalised version of \cite[theorem 1.7 iii)]{D1} (see also \cite[theorem 2.5 ii)]{BDP}).
-A careful reading of the proof of these two statements shows that it does not depends on the additional hypotheses made by the authors.
-The proof is hence the same as the one provided by P. Deligne in the framework of \cite[2.25]{D1} (see also \cite[corollary 2.15]{BDP}) and is reproduced here only for sake of clarity.
+It remains to show the last point of Theorem \ref{generalisation_Deligne} which is a generalised version of \cite[Theorem 1.7 iii)]{D1} (see also \cite[Theorem 2.5 ii)]{BDP}).
+A careful reading of the proof of this latter shows that it does not depend on the additional assumptions made by the author (that, in practice, reduce the range of allowed characteristics).
+The arguments are hence the same as the one provided by P. Deligne in the framework of \cite[2.25]{D1} (see also \cite[Corollary 2.15]{BDP}) and the proof is reproduced here only for sake of clarity.